ngspipes/main/docs/DSL.md

   }
 }
 ```
+**Example 2.6: A pipeline used on epidemiological surveillance.**

-A visual representation of this pipeline is presented in the next figure.
-Moreover,
-in the figure is also possible to observe other execution orders that are feasible to execute this pipeline in the engine for workstation.
+A visual representation of the pipeline described in Example 2.6 is presented in the Figure 2.1.
+Moreover, in this figure is also possible to observe other execution orders that are feasible to execute this pipeline in the engine for workstation.

 ![image](_Images/dsl_fig1.png)

+**Figure 2.1: Visual representation of the execution, in the engine for workstation, of the pipeline described in Example 2.6.**

-In the engine for cloud, different steps of the pipeline can be  executed in different machines, it is only necessary to respect its depedencies, as it is shown in the next figure.
+In the engine for cloud, different steps of the pipeline can be  executed in different machines, it is only necessary to respect its depedencies, as it is shown in the Figure 2.2.

 ![image](_Images/dsl_fig1_parallel.png)

+**Figure 2.2: Visual representation of the execution, in the engine for cloud, of the pipeline described in Example 2.6.**

 ### A pipeline used on ChiP-Seq analysis

+In this section we present a pipeline used on ChiP-Seq analysis.

 ```
 Pipeline "Github" "https://github.com/ngspipes/tools" {